arsaboo/beets-subsonic/README.md

 - **auth**: The authentication method.
 Possible choices are ``token`` or ``password``. ``token`` authentication is preferred to avoid sending cleartext password.
+- **auto_scan**: Determines whether the plugin should automatically trigger scan on the Subsonic server.
+Default: `True`

 ## Features